 Healing the Inner Child

 We come into the world as somewhat of a blank slate.
-As we go through life from a toddler to adolescence and beyond, the experiences that we live through shape our thoughts, beliefs and perception of the world and the people around us.
+As we go through life from a toddler to adolescence and beyond, the experiences that we live through shape our thoughts, beliefs, and perception of the world and the people around us.
 For most of us, at some point in our lives, we have experienced trauma.
 When most people think of trauma, they think of something physical like a car accident (which can certainly be traumatic), however, trauma can be any deeply distressing or disturbing experience.
 For example, having a toxic relationship with a parent or being betrayed by someone you once loved.
-(Or how about being in the midst a global pandemic while watching people of melanated skin getting gunned down in the street)?
+(Or how about being in the midst of a global pandemic while watching people of melanated skin getting gunned down in the street)?

 This is where healing the inner child comes in.

 Your inner child is the link between your present and past experiences.
 It's what represents your lived experience of all life stages.
 Our early experiences play a significant role in our development as an adult.
 When childhood experiences negatively affect you, your inner child may continue to carry these wounds until you address the source.
 The inner child is the part of you that needed the most love coming up.
 The part of you that was most greatly affected by the environment you grew up in and the trauma you endured.

 Have you ever met a person that just seems so free?
 Like they don't worry about the world - They simply appear lighthearted, playful, happy, and fun?
 That is representative of a healthy inner child.
 They've broken free from the wounds of their past and that allows them to live life on their terms rather than with the conditioning they were born into.